sakana28/MA_notebook/draft test.md

 The KX134 from Kionix is a triaxial accelerometer from Kionix that is capable of measuring acceleration forces along the X, Y, and Z axes.
 User interaction with the KX134, including configuration and data acquisition, is enabled through either I2C or SPI communication protocols.
 By writing to specific registers, users can configure various parameters such as sensor range, output data rate, triggering options, and buffer size.
 ### Pin assignments and description
-The pins of the KX134 accelerometer are shown in Table 1 below. ![[Pasted image 20231010054814.png]] This work uses the KX134-1211-EVK-001 evaluation board to connect the sensor with other development platforms.
+The pins of the KX134 accelerometer are shown in Table 1 below.
+![[Pasted image 20231101014816.png]]This work uses the KX134-1211-EVK-001 evaluation board to connect the sensor with other development platforms.
 A ribbon cable connects the sensor evaluation board to the FPGA development board.
 ### Embedded Registers
 The KX134 accelerometer has 128 8-bit registers that are mostly userprogrammable.
 Table 1 lists the available registers and their addresses. ![[Pasted image 20231010060519.png]]The upcoming section will provide a detailed description of the configuration registers associated with this project.